(What? I couldn’t hear you over the barking!)

 Don’t run up with a toy when the barking starts, though, since this will just reward the barking.
 Prevent the barking by keeping your dog occupied.
 Most continuous barking that happens when the owner is away is this type.

-The second type, scared barking, is fixed by exposing your dog to more things, or in other words, socialization.
+The second type, scared barking, is fixed by exposing your dog to more things in a positive way, or in other words, socialization.
 The more familiar your dog is with mailmen, bicyclists, passing dogs, sirens, loud noises, strange noises, things that loom up suddenly, etc., the less likely your dog will get alarmed when she encounters them.
-It’s never to late to socialize your dog.
+It’s never too late to socialize your dog.
 Make sure that encounters with new things are positive experiences.
 Reward your dog for calmly accepting new experiences with treats, toys, praise, petting, attention, and food.
-Be aware that if you try to “comfort” your scared dog, you may unintentionally be rewarding scared behavior.
-From your tone of voice, the dog might think you’re saying, “Good dog!
-It’s right to be scared of that!” when you’re really saying, “Don’t be scared!
-It’s not so bad!”.
 Some barking that happens when the owner is away is of this type.
 It’s not alarm barking because your dog isn’t trying to alert you to a possible danger.
 Instead, the dog is trying to warn the scary thing away from herself.

 For serious cases of fear and anxiety in dogs, you will need to work with an experienced dog trainer or behavior specialist who can help you with a desensitization and counter-conditioning program.
 The book The Cautious Canine, by Dr. Patricia McConnell, will also help you.